Writers, you likely love listening to audiobooks–and your readers do too. So here, we’ll examine some of the most popular audiobook file formats.

 Within each category, there are several file format options.
 While lossless compression files are indeed smaller than the original file, this type of file is still far larger than a lossy compressed file, as all of the original data is still intact.
 Therefore, audiobook developers looking to seriously compress their audio files to create faster downloads for listeners may want to choose one of the many high-quality lossy compression formats over a more complicated lossless format.

 Most audiobook listeners cannot tell the difference between a lossy and a lossless file.
 Generally, audiobook authors should choose the file format that’s most appealing to their audience and most accessible using the software commonly used by their target market.
+You might also be interested in our guide on book formats.

 1. MP3 Files